 Despite all of Wall Street's conflict and contention, a fortunate few companies enjoy unanimous support among professional analysts.
 If the market's movers and shakers all believe these companies will beat the long-term averages, well, surely they will -- right?

 Not so fast!
 With help from the 180,000 members of Motley Fool CAPS, we'll see whether these highflying favorites deserve analysts' unwavering support.
-But just because Wall Street loves 'em doesn't mean you have to.
-Analyst sentiment is just the jumping off place for your own research.
+Just because Wall Street loves ' em doesn't mean you have to.
+Analyst sentiment is just the jumping-off place for your own research.

 Connecting the dots

 My Foolish colleague Anders Bylund recently wondered what was wrong with optical networking hardware maker JDS Uniphase (NAS: JDSU) after it turned in its third consecutive quarter of falling revenues.
 While the equipment maker said a bunch of orders came in late and will shift to the following quarter, as Anders noted, JDS' guidance still came up short.

 While it's tempting to think it's a company-specific issue, the fact is that spending on optical networking equipment was down everywhere in the first quarter.
 According to the market analysts at Infonetics Research, global spending in the sector fell 23%, and while every region saw a decline, it was worse in some areas (Central and Latin America, down almost 50%) and less so in others (North America, off around 5%).
 Europe, the Middle East, and Africa saw a better-than-30% drop in spending.